stevenschobert/metalsmith-jslint/README.md

   .build();
 ```

-Notice that you need to actually invoke the function insie the `.use` method.
+Notice that you need to actually invoke the function inside the `.use` method.
 This is because you
 can also pass options to JSLint to customize it!

 ## Options